 Why is it important to do?

-One reason weatherization is important to do is because you become more comfortable in your own home.
-Not only will weatherization provide better comfort and fewer drafts, but it will also save you money on energy costs while making your home more energy efficient and environmentally friendly.
-Many homeowners are dealing with higher energy bills year round and do not realize that proper weatherization techniques can permanently solve the problem.
+One reason weatherization is important to do is that you become more comfortable in your own home.
+Not only will weatherization provide better comfort and fewer drafts, but it will also save you money on energy costs while making your home more energy-efficient and environmentally friendly.
+Many homeowners are dealing with higher energy bills year-round and do not realize that proper weatherization techniques can permanently solve the problem.
 Weatherization also improves air quality, increases moisture control, and prevents things like ice dams, freezing pipes, and mold growth from condensation (since you are controlling moisture more).

 What are the cost savings like?